kataw/kataw/src/parser/README.md

 The `source` argument for each diagnostics is either `1` for lexer or  `2` for parser.

+Each error position is from the start of the problem to the end of the problem.
+The location *never* point to one specific token.

+This is a design choice, and makes it possible to add a red, thick line to highlight the issue in an editor.

 ### Public API methods to extract info from CST nodes